I Can't Wait to Try This 'Magic' iOS 16 Photo Trick

 This story is part of WWDC 2022, CNET's complete coverage from and about Apple's annual developers conference.

-Apple's WWDC keynote gave us previews of MacOS Ventura, iPadOS 16, WatchOS 9 and, of course, iOS 16.
+Apple stuffed previews of MacOS Ventura, iPadOS 16, WatchOS 9 and, of course, iOS 16 into its nearly 2-hour WWDC keynote.
 The next major version of iPhone software will include editable Messages and a customizable lock screen.
-But there was one feature that truly grabbed my attention Monday.
-It stood out despite taking up less than 15 seconds of the nearly 2-hour keynote.
+But there was one feature that truly grabbed my attention Monday, despite taking up less than 15 seconds of the event.

 The feature doesn't have a name, but here's how it works: You tap and hold on a photo to remove the background.
 And if you keep holding your finger against the screen you can then lift the foreground "cutout" into another app to post or share.
 It seems similar to the way Portrait mode photos separate a person from their backdrop.